 CLO Fund Securities.
 The securities issued by CLO Funds managed by Katonah Debt Advisors are primarily held by third parties.
 The Company typically makes a minority investment in the most junior class of securities of CLO Funds raised and managed by Katonah Debt Advisors and may selectively invest in securities issued by funds managed by other asset management companies (collectively "CLO Investments").
 The Company distinguishes CLO funds managed by Katonah Debt Advisors as "CLO fund securities managed by affiliate."
 The Company's CLO Investments relate exclusively to credit instruments issued by corporations and do not include any asset-backed securities secured by commercial mortgages, residential mortgages, or consumer borrowings.
-It is the Company's intention that its aggregate CLO Investments generally not exceed 10% of the Company's total investment portfolio.
-As of March 31, 2008, CLO Investments represented approximately 12% of the Company's investment portfolio.
+As of June 30, 2008, CLO Investments represented approximately 11% of the Company's investment portfolio.